 The Taylor Fire Department dates back to 1939, when the community was a township.In the beginning, the Department consisted entirely of volunteers under the leadership of Fire Chief Edward Probst.
-The volunteers were community members who responded when they could, using their personal vehicles.
-When a call came in, the City of Dearborn would respond with a Fire truck and one firefighter.
+The volunteers were community members who responded when they could by using personal vehicles.
+When a call came in, the City of Dearborn would respond with a fire truck and one firefighter.
 The volunteers from Taylor would respond to assist the Dearborn firefighter in extinguishing fires.

 It appears that fires came in groups, as they do today.
-At times, the department would be idle for up to three weeks between calls, however there were some very busy days as well.
+At times, the department would be idle for up to three weeks between calls.
+However there were some very busy days as well.
 For example, on March 21, 1949, the firemen responded to 23 separate grass fires in less than 12 hours.

-A considerable amount of things have changed over time, yet one thing has remained constant…… the devotion and bravery of the men and women known as THE TAYLOR PROFESSIONAL FIREFIGHTERS.
+In 1956 the Taylor Township Firefighters became an official International Association of Firefighters (IAFF) local.
+Taylor became a chartered city in 1969.
+A considerable amount of things have changed over time, yet one thing has remained constant: The devotion and bravery of the men and women known as the Taylor Professional Firefighters.